Please note that during spring 2021, the libraries are only open to current students, faculty, and staff. Questions? firstname.lastname@example.org

 - Books needed for reserve and overdue books are subject to immediate recall.

 - Recalled books will be available for pickup at the Circulation Desk.

 - If a book is recalled from you and you still need it, try E-ZBorrow

 - You can also place another hold on the book once you return it, and after the next patron has had it for two weeks, it'll go on hold for you again.

-You may renew most library items by accessing your library record and following the on-screen directions.
-E-ZBorrow books can be self-renewed twice; bound journals are only self-renewable once.
+You can renew most library items by accessing your library record and following the on-screen directions.

 ILL items may be renewed through the following steps:

 - Click on the "Checked Out/Renew Items" in the "View" menu.

 - Click on the number in the "Transaction" column next to the book you want to renew.